Rosefae/webnovel-template/README.md

 This readme is mostly for future versions of myself because I'm incredibly forgetful. :D

-## todo

-* Fix style issue when menu is longer than page
-* CLI command for publishing?
-(Delete `style.css.map` and `chapters` from dist, then copy to another directory?)

 ## Features

 * Automagic "Previous Chapter" and "Next Chapter" buttons